-The agencies responsible for enforcing the federal antitrust laws, the Federal Trade Commission ("FTC") and the Department of Justice ("DOJ"), may investigate acquisitions.
-The DOJ has challenged a number of radio broadcasting transactions.
+The agencies responsible for enforcing the federal antitrust laws, the Federal Trade Commission ("FTC") and the Department of Justice ("DOI"), may investigate acquisitions.
+The DOI has challenged a number of radio broadcasting transactions.
 Some of those challenges ultimately resulted in consent decrees requiring, among other things, divestitures of certain stations.
-We cannot predict the outcome of any specific DOJ or FTC review of a particular acquisition.
+We cannot predict the outcome of any specific DOI or FTC review of a particular acquisition.

 For an acquisition meeting certain size thresholds, the Hart-Scott-Rodino Act requires the parties to file Notification and Report Forms concerning antitrust issues with the DOJ and the FTC and to observe specified waiting period requirements before completing the acquisition.
 If the investigating agency raises substantive issues in connection with a proposed transaction, the parties involved frequently engage in lengthy discussions and/or negotiations with the investigating agency to address those issues, including restructuring the proposed acquisition or divesting assets.
 In addition, the investigating agency could file suit in federal court to enjoin the acquisition or to require the divestiture of assets, among other remedies.
 All acquisitions, regardless of whether they are required to be reported under the Hart-Scott-Rodino Act, may be investigated by the DOJ or the FTC under the antitrust laws before or after completion.
 In addition, private parties may under certain circumstances bring legal action to challenge an acquisition under the antitrust laws.
-The DOJ has stated publicly that it believes that local marketing agreements, joint sales agreements, time brokerage agreements and other similar agreements customarily entered into in connection with radio station transfers could violate the Hart-Scott-Rodino Act if such agreements take effect prior to the expiration of the waiting period under the Hart-Scott-Rodino Act.
+The DOJ has stated publicly that it believes that local marketing agreements, joint sales agreements, time brokerage agreements and other similar agreements take effect prior to the expiration of the waiting period under the Hart-Scott-Rodino Act.
 The DOJ has established certain revenue and audience share concentration benchmarks with respect to radio station acquisitions, above which a transaction may receive additional antitrust scrutiny.
-The DOJ has also investigated transactions that do not meet or exceed these benchmarks and has cleared transactions that do exceed these benchmarks.
+The DOJ has also investigated transactions that do not meet or exceed these benchmarks.